Reading Vision / Near Vision Correction in San Antonio!

 Historically, many people have had to adapt to presbyopia by using reading glasses or getting bifocals.
 However, there is new FDA approved technology that has helped people all over the world get rid of reading glasses!
-The Raindrop and KAMRA corneal inlay treatment was created specifically to address presbyopia.
+The KAMRA corneal inlay treatment was created specifically to address presbyopia.
 It restores your near vision and allows you to read again without losing your distance vision.

 Greg Parkhurst, MD is the first surgeon to bring this advanced technology to San Antonio!
 He has performed corneal inlay procedures for the past 4 years, some of which have been in clinical trials with the FDA during that time.
 He is recognized as a subject matter expert in presbyopia treatments and corneal inlays, having presented on the procedures worldwide and written several industry articles about the various technologies to help people see better up close.

 The corneal inlay sits in the first few layers of the eye known as the cornea.
 Smaller and thinner than a contact lens, this advanced technology corneal inlay is a mini-ring with an opening in the center.
 By using this pinhole effect, the inlay focuses light coming into your eye.
 This restores near vision while maintaining your distance vision.
 This is an in-office procedure and is generally performed on one eye.
 It takes about 15 minutes and most people can read better within a day.

 With the corneal inlay, you are able to see up close again.
 Read text messages, a computer screen, or the time on your watch, without reading glasses.